lukegibson101/hangman/README.md

 ### **User Goals**
 To build a terminal version of Hangman for a developer to use in an IDE environment whilst taking a break from coding.
- * The game should be easy to play
+ * The game should be easy to play.
- * The game should be fun to play
+ * The game should be fun to play.
- * There should be a level of challenge for the user to keep them coming back
+ * There should be a level of challenge for the user to keep them coming back.

  ### **Using FlowCharts**
  During the planning process I thought about the basic steps needed to play a game of hangman and drew a basic flowchart to help guide my coding process whilst developing the game.